nwaff/scale-space-text/README.md

 small_vocab_test.py
     Demonstrates filtering on a reduced vocabulary.
-This enables the result to be visualized, since using on a full vocabular can make the semantic axis much greater than the spatial axis (x).
+This enables the result to be visualized, since using a full vocabulary would make the semantic axis much greater than the spatial axis (x).

 keyword_script.py